severian5it/BoardgameNerd/README.md

 9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 10. The site is now successfully deployed.

+# Credits

+## Acknowledgements

+Many thanks to [Simen Daehlin](https://github.com/Eventyret) for his continous suggestions and push for improvements.

 # Contact
 To contact me feel free to email